Titli (2017 TV series)

-Titli is a Pakistani romantic drama serial which aired on Urdu1, it is produced by 7th Sky Entertainment and directed by Ahmed Bhatti.
-It stars Ali Abbas, Hania Amir, Emmad Irfani and Abid Ali.
-The story of this drama is based on a true story of a very beautiful lady called Nayla.
-The serial premiered on 20 January 2017, every Friday on Urdu 1 and ended on 26 June 2017.
+Titli (تتلی) is a Pakistani romance drama serial aired on Urdu1.
+It starred Ali Abbas, Hania Aamir, Emmad Irfani and Abid Ali, and was produced by 7th Sky Entertainment.
+The serial is based on a true story.
+The story follows a woman named Naila (Aamir), who marries a handsome man by the name of Ahmed (Abbas).
+The serial premiered on 20 January 2017, and aired every Friday on Urdu 1 until its final airing on 26 June 2017.